-This Corn Soufflé is from my cookbook!
-It’s one of my favorite recipes at Thanksgiving and always one of the first dishes to go.
+This Corn Soufflé is from my cookbook!!
+It’s one of my favorite recipes at Thanksgiving and this corn casserole is always one of the first dishes to go.

 I like to eat healthy too but can’t we have at least one day where we have a free hall pass to eat whatever we want without all the guilt?
 To eat pie until our pants split open?
 To load butter upon butter on our veggies until they’re unrecognizable?